jhm-ciberman/calculator-asm/README.md

 # calculator-asm
 Graphical REPL Calculator made in x64 assambly for Windows

+## Download

+To download a binary for Windows check the [Releases page](https://github.com/jhm-ciberman/calculator-asm/releases).

 ## Commands

 To execute a command type it and press enter.
 All commands are **case insensitive**: